Learn how to cook ingredients and meals perfectly in the Instant Pot with this guide to cooking times. Plus, learn to troubleshoot issues.

 Unfortunately, if you’ve overcooked meat in the Instant Pot, the texture may be off.
 If that’s the case, you can try to salvage it by shredded it and serving it in a sauce.
 However, it’s best to follow the suggested cook times and learn what works best for your Instant Pot to avoid overcooking.

 There are a number of reasons why your Instant Pot may be giving you a burn notice.
 First check to make sure your steam valve is sealed correctly.
 If so, it may have to do with having too little liquid in the Instant Pot or putting your ingredients in the wrong order.
-Make sure you follow your recipe’s directions closely in order to prevent getting a burn notice.
+Make sure you follow your recipe’s directions closely and add in enough broth or liquid in order to prevent getting a burn notice.